iconindicators/appindicators/README.md

 ## Run an Indicator (installed to a virtual environment)

-#TODO Check this section

 To run an indicator, open the applications menu (via the `Super` key) and select the indicator.
 If this is the first time the indicator has been installed, you may have to log out/in for the indicator icon to appear in the list of applications.

-To run from a terminal (so that any messages/errors may be observed):
+To run from a terminal (to observe any messages/errors):

 ```
     indicator=indicatortest && \
     venv=$HOME/.local/venv_indicators && \
     . ${venv}/bin/activate && \
-#TODO This line should be -m without the path?    python3 $(ls -d ${venv}/lib/python3.* | head -1)/site-packages/${indicator}/${indicator}.py && \
+    cd $(ls -d ${venv}/lib/python3.* | head -1)/site-packages && \
+    python3 -m ${indicator}.${indicator} && \
     deactivate
 ```

-Alternatively to running in a terminal, edit `$HOME/.local/share/applications/indicatortest.py.desktop` and modify `Terminal=false` to `Terminal=true`.
+Alternatively to running in a terminal, edit `$HOME/.local/share/applications/indicatortest.py.desktop` and change `Terminal=false` to `Terminal=true`.
 Run the indicator as normal from the applications menu and a terminal window should display.
 If the terminal window does not display, refresh the `.desktop` by renaming to a bogus name and then rename back, or log out/in.

 ## Release to PyPI